 [This page by Seán Williams]

-Thomas Hettche is a German author who splits his time between Berlin and Switzerland.
+Thomas Hettche is a German author who divides his time between Berlin and Switzerland.
 He has picked up regional literary prizes in Germany, Switzerland as well as Austria, and has made the shortlist for the German Book Prize twice: once in 2006 with the novel Woraus wir gemacht sind (translated into English as What we are made of in 2008), and again in 2014 with the novel Pfaueninsel (‘Peacock Island’).

 Hettche began his literary career by writing self-consciously high-brow works such as his debut novel Ludwig muß sterben (‘Ludwig must die’) in 1989, which weaves the historical diary entries of a sixteenth-century doctor into the narrative.
 Hettche went on to write short stories, another novel (Nox, 1995), and he showed both a literary and an intellectual flair for essays.
 His long cultural-historical essay Animationen (‘Animations’,1999), for example, was accepted as a doctoral dissertation at the Goethe University, Frankfurt as well as published for the general public (and reprinted in 2008).

 His prose took a more populist turn when he started writing for the cultural sections of German and Swiss national newspapers in the 1990s (mainly the Frankfurter Allgemeine Zeitung and the Neue Zürcher Zeitung), and with his detective novel Der Fall Arbogast in 2001 (translated into English as The Arbogast Case in 2003).
 Together with contemporary authors Martin R. Dean, Matthias Politycki, and Michael Schindhelm, Hettche published the manifesto ‘Was soll der Roman?’ (‘And what about the novel?’) in the German national broadsheet Die Zeit in 2005, playing on the Neue Mitte (‘middle way’) political movement and arguing for both the literary and social relevance of the novel form for the mainstream.
 But Hettche’s crime fiction still made use of historical material — and the empirical legal case of Hans Hetzel.
-Two novels (Woraus wir gemacht sind; What we are made of (2008) and Die Liebe der Väter; Fatherly love (2010)) and collections of essays followed, to widespread acclaim, before he wrote his most recent work, Pfaueninsel (‘Peacock Island’).
+Two novels (Woraus wir gemacht sind; What we are made of (2008) and Die Liebe der Väter; Fatherly love (2010)) and collections of essays followed, to widespread acclaim, before he published Pfaueninsel (‘Peacock Island’, 2014).

 Pfaueninsel (‘Peacock Island’, 2014)